Ellen White Investigation

 3. Visions were due to hypnotic or mesmeric episodes

-Overview - This theory was held by many early Adventists who saw Mrs. White in vision.
+Overview - This theory was held by many early Adventists who witnessed Ellen in vision.
 Mesmerism reached its height of popularity in the mid-1800s and the practice invaded Christian churches, including Adventist ones.
-Studies of other subjects of mesermism show that some not only had heavenly visions, but while in trance they manifested other physical phenomena similiar to the manifestations in Ellen White's visions.
+Studies of other subjects of mesmerism show that some not only had heavenly visions, but while in trance they manifested other physical phenomena similar to the manifestations in White's visions.
 This theory gradually dwindled out as mesmerism fell out of practice.

 Support for this position: